Blanche of France, Duchess of Austria: Betrothals

-Edward agreed and sent his brother Edmund Crouchback, Earl of Lancaster, to fetch the new bride, but Lancaster discovered that Blanche was already betrothed to another.
-Philip instead offered Edward her younger sister Margaret, who was at the time only eleven years old.
+Edward agreed to these conditions and the betrothal took place by proxy in 1293.
+Blanche's third and latest fiancé, king Edward I of England, was nearly forty years older than her.
+After the proxy betrothal, king Edward sent his brother, Edmund Crouchback, Earl of Lancaster, to fetch the new bride.
+Upon his arrival at the French court, Lancaster discovered that Blanche was already betrothed to another.
+King Philip instead offered Edward his even younger half-sister Margaret, who was at the time only eleven years old.
 Edward refused Margaret's hand and instead declared war on France.
-Five years later Edward and Philip declared a truce under which Edward would marry Margaret (then a more mature 16 years of age) and receive both the territory of Guienne and the sum of £15,000, which was owed to Margaret.
+Five years later, Edward and Philip negotiated a truce under which Edward would marry Margaret (then a more mature 16 years of age) and receive both the territory of Guienne and the sum of £15,000, which was owed to Margaret as her inheritance.
+Many years later, Blanche's second fiancé would marry her half-brother king Philip's only daughter, Isabella of France, with disastrous consequences.

-Her fourth betrothal, in 1296, was to John, son of John II, Count of Holland.
+Blanche's fourth betrothal, in 1296, was to John, son of John II, Count of Holland, but that all did not fructify into marriage.

 Marriage

 As King Albert I of Germany aimed at a dynastic relation with the French royal House of Capet, he had entered into negotiations with the Paris court about 1295.
 Blanche married Rudolph on 25 May 1300; however, she did not arrive in Vienna until Christmas.
 The Austrian court admired her rich endowment, but also noted a taste for luxury and pomp.
 The duchess accompanied her husband on a journey to the Styrian lands, where she proved supportive to the Habsburg pretensions.
+During the absence of Rudolph, he briefly left her to rule as regent in Styria.

-Blanche bore Rudolf a stillborn daughter in 1304 and a short-lived son who was probably poisoned in March 1306.
+Blanche bore Rudolf a stillborn daughter in 1304 and a short-lived son who survived her, and was probably poisoned in March 1306, a year after her death.
 She died on 1 March 1305, possibly of complications after a miscarriage.

 Since 1784, Blanche is buried at the Minoritenkirche in Vienna.
 Upon her death, Rudolf secondly married the Piast princess Elizabeth Richeza of Poland.